(Dao Jian Xao)

 The only one of these that I felt came to life in any way was the segment regarding the mute who becomes apprentice to the master chef and then creates the banquet as part of a cleverly wound plot to assassinate Eunuch Liu.
 Here there is a fine sense of the formalism and just the right degree of larger-than-life embellishment that takes place in Crouching Tiger, Hero etc. The final story about the butcher’s marriage to the prostitute comes with a downer of a twist ending that involves another of the elaborate charades we get in Chinese fantasy.

 Rather than any lush sweep, director Wuershan leaps in with elements of the bizarre.
 Everything from the prostitutes rapping songs about eating, flashbacks in sketchy hand-drawn animation to wacky graphics that cut away to offer animated diagrams of how people were killed, even a fight sequence that turns into a videogame at one point.
 I am not exactly sure what any of these add to the film.
 If anything, it serves to turn The Butcher, The Chef and the Swordsman into some bizarre Wu Xia equivalent of Scott Pilgrim vs. the World (2010).

-Director Wuershan stayed in genre material with his subsequent films Painted Skin: The Resurrection (2012) and The Ghouls (2015).
+Mongolian-born director Wuershan stayed in genre material with his subsequent films Painted Skin: The Resurrection (2012), The Ghouls (2015) and fengshen Trilogy (2020).